 merged_dir <- file.path(outdir, "merged")

-sorted_dir <- file.path(outdir, "sorted")
+demultiplexed_dir <- file.path(outdir, "demultiplexed")

 Merge fastq file pairs and quality filter reads